-I often take for granted the one skill I grew familiar with about ten years ago.
-That skill is troubleshooting.
+I often take for granted the one skill I grew familiar with about ten years ago: troubleshooting.

 I’ll share with you a non-technical story on why troubleshooting is important.

-The fact that you isolated the cause to the battery is one example of troubleshooting.
+The fact that you isolated the cause of the battery is one example of troubleshooting.
 But it doesn’t stop there …

 Continuing the same scenario, assume you were able to successfully jump-start your car.
 At this moment, you figure that the battery went dead, but it’s okay now because you got to your destination and it won’t be a problem.